pronovic/apologies/DEVELOPER.md

 does not do a good job of documenting the init file, so this doesn't really simplify things for users as much as I had hoped.

-## Development Environment
+## Development Environment & Platform

+My primary development environment when writing this code was IntelliJ Ultimate on MacOS.
+I also tested regularly in my Debian Linux development environment.
+I've since moved (mostly against my will) to a Windows development environment for day-to-day work, so I've also gone through the effort to support that platform.
+On Windows, I have typically been using PyCharm rather than IntelliJ.

-My primary development environment when writing this code was IntelliJ on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).
-The demo does not run on Windows (because it needs curses) but I have gone through the effort to ensure that the rest of the code does work on that platform.
+The included demo does not run on Windows, because it needs the UNIX-only curses library for screen drawing.
+However, the rest of the code does work basically the same no matter where you run it.

 ## Installing this Package Elsewhere